citusdata/citus_docs/use_cases/timeseries.rst

 partitions.

 A partitioned table may be made up of any combination of row and columnar partitions.
-When range partitioning on a timestamp key, we can make the newest partition a row table, and periodically roll the newest partition into another historical column table.
+When using range partitioning on a timestamp key, we can make the newest partition a row table, and periodically roll the newest partition into another historical columnnar partition.

-Let's see an example, using the GitHub events again.
+Let's see an example, using GitHub events again.
 We'll create a new table called ``github.columnar_events`` for disambiguation from the earlier example.
 We'll manage its partitions manually.
 To focus entirely on the columnar storage aspect, we won't distribute this table.